What is the Cost of Website Design in South Africa? [2026] | How much does website design in South Africa Cost? | Website Design Prices South Africa

 • E-commerce or actively marketed sites: R1,500+ per month

 Monthly fees typically cover hosting, security updates, backups, and minor support.
-Larger design or development changes are usually quoted separately.
+Larger design or development changes are quoted separately.

 What is the difference between a template website and a custom website? +